Language-Research-Technology/ATAP-website-revamp/README.md

 - `content`:
   - `pages`: Individual markdown page content from which to generate pages.
   - `posts`: Blog posts to be listed under the `/posts` section.
+- `public`: Public images and icons to be used in pages.
 - `src` (For developers):
   - `components`: Reusable react components between pages.
   - `contexts`: State storage/providers to be used with the `useContext` hook.